 How Does the MMR Vaccine Work?

-While normally given to children, adults can also receive the MMR vaccine.
+While generally given to children, adults can also receive the MMR vaccine.
 Getting the vaccine may be especially important for adults who are living in an area where an outbreak has been reported, are students or employees at a university or trade school, travel internationally, or work in healthcare facilities.

 Does Medicare Cover the MMR Vaccine?